 Treatment Benefit is a scheme operated by the Department of Social Protection that provides dental, optical and aural services to insured workers and retired people who have the required number of PRSI contributions.

-Aural services are available free of charge to:
+Community Audiology Services are available free of charge to:

-- Medical card holders and their dependants
+- Medical card holders

 - People with Hepatitis C who have a Health Amendment Act Card